miklevin/MikeLev.in/index.md

 You know what I can do?
 I can write.
 I can write a lot.
-I don't need you to write for me either, thankyouverymuch... but contrariwise I'm also happy to invite you into my writing process an offer your opinions as you look over my shoulder and make suggestions as Copilot.
-I am not a Luddite.
-I am not afraid of you or of the future.
-In fact, I think as an SEO and recently equipped with my infinite information-organizer engine and literacy mission, I may be all perfect storming myself up for this encounter.
+I don't need you to write for me either, thankyouverymuch... but contrariwise I'm also happy to invite you into my writing process and offer your opinions as you look over my shoulder and make suggestions as Copilot.
+I am not a Luddite, but I did bind Copilot on and off to my ***dimmer*** and ***brighter*** function keys, haha!

+I'm smarter with you than without you, Copilotwhoever, and I also not afraid of you, nor of the future.
+If I had a child with the power and might to change the world, I'd be..
+I am... overflowing with joy.
+In fact, I think as an SEO and recently equipped with my infinite information-organizer engine and literacy mission, and being dropped by the Ziff Davis tornado into the Wonderful World of MOZ, it just might be perfect storm conditions.

+On a related note, all opinions I express are my own, and anyone saying otherwise is fighting words (thanks for the inspiration on that quote, Adam Savage).
+And all resemblance to any real persons, living or dead, is purely coincidental.
+I'm just a Sci-Fi fan, and I'm not even a good one.

 Okay, Oo I have your attention?
 No, don't even tell me.
 Read my work, you'll know what I think you ought to do.
 It's the first step in any effective